amandapennell/cybersecurity_analysis_tools/README.md

 # cybersecurity_analysis_tools
 ## [Skills for Hire Atlantic Cybersecurity Program](https://skillsforhire.ca/programs/cyber-security/) Project, Fall 2023
  ---

+*Note: Part 4 uses a file called part4.file for malware analysis.
+This file is for educational purposes only.*
 ### Part 1: Cryptography
 For this part, I was required to use Python to perform some cryptography operations.
 After installing the necessary cryptographic modules, I verified the hash of the supplied files with their hashes.
 Next, I decrypted the encrypted text file using AES-128.
 Finally, I verified the plaintext using the provided signature and public key.